philipschwarz/rock-paper-scissors-dual-dispatch/README.md

-I then found there is an errata for the book http://www.wirfs-brock.com/PDFs/Book%20Corrections.pdf, which acknowledges the error and proposes as a solution that x.beats(y) calls !y.beatsX(), but that in turnrequires that x.beatsX() be true, which is not right.
+I then found there is an errata for the book http://www.wirfs-brock.com/PDFs/Book%20Corrections.pdf, which acknowledges the error and proposes as a solution that x.beats(y) calls !y.beatsX(), but that in turn requires that x.beatsX() be true, which is not right.